ladybug-tools/ladybug-primer/text/components/Dump_Data.md

 * ##### folder
 An optional directory into which the data collections will be written.
 The default is set to a user-specific simulation folder.
 * ##### dump [Required]
-Set to "True" to save the honeybee objects to file.
+Set to "True" to save the data collection to a file.

 #### Outputs
 * ##### report